ErjanGavalji/dupe-finder/Readme.md

 including resized versions and various attempts to organize, it gets difficult to identify what's truly unique, not to mention the disk space wasted.

+## Status

+**Work in Progress** - Core functionality is being implemented while the idea crystallizes.
+Not yet ready for use.

 ## The Goal

 Analyze files and folders in specified root directories and present a way to